 *This metro card is different than the airport metro card – you must buy those separately*

-Where to Stay in Athens, greece?
+Where is the best place to Stay in Athens, Greece?

 While planning your Athens itinerary it’s important to stay close to the action and many of the best things to do in Athens are located relatively close to each other.